 - Optional: Gloves

-Gather your supplies.
-Some inks may not be washable.
+First, gather your supplies.
+Also, some inks may not be washable.
 Be sure to protect hands and work surfaces.

 Spray foam shaving cream into container that fits your paper size.
 A cookie sheet, plate, aluminum pans are all options.
-Once a layer of shaving cream is put in container, spread it out as even as possible.
+Then, once a layer of shaving cream is put in container, spread it out as even as possible.

 Using a toothpick, the handle of a paint brush, or another similar object, spread ink/paint/color around in foam.